Why Your Organization Needs a Cybersecurity Roadmap

 By Sean Atkinson, Chief Information Security Officer at CIS

 Data breaches happen when we treat cybersecurity as a destination.
 The costs of doing so continue to rise year after year.
-For example, IBM found that the average data breach cost $4.35 million in 2022.
-That's 2.6% higher than the previous year and 12.7% greater than the 2020 value.
-IBM also observed that 83% of organizations experienced more than one breach in 2022.
-In response to the costs of having suffered multiple breaches, 60% of respondents revealed that they had increased the price of their services and offerings.
+For example, IBM found that the average data breach cost $4.45 million in 2023.
+That's 2.3% higher than the previous year and 15.3% greater than the 2020 value.

 We can minimize the risk of a data breach by approaching cybersecurity as a journey.
 But that in itself is not enough.
 No cybersecurity journey is the same.
-Yours is unique to you.
-If you have customers, their cybersecurity journey is unique to them.
+Yours is unique to you depending on the data you need to secure and the regulations with which you need to comply.
+If you have clients, their cybersecurity journey is unique to them.

 As such, you need to be strategic and plan out your journey carefully.
 You can do so by creating a cybersecurity roadmap.
 In this blog, I explain what a cybersecurity roadmap is and discuss some of the benefits of creating one.